 - First of all wash the mint leaves properly, take a vessel now add water into it.

-- Now add mint leaves and allow it to boil for 3-4 minutes, until the flavours and aroma of the mint starts infusing in the water.
+- Now add mint leaves and allow it to boil for 3-4 minutes until the flavors and aroma of the mint start infusing in the water.

 - You will find the water start turning to green and get darker.

 - Now add the tea leaves or powder, little sugar as per taste.

 - Add milk and make a tea as usual.

 - So the Pudina tea is ready to drink